neoforged/websites/content/news/2025serversidesummer.md

 - **Ports of Bukkit/Paper plugins** (Note: Make sure you pick a unique name and do not copy any code from the plugins.
 You would have to remake the idea from scratch with your own code and should not have a name that could cause confusion with the plugin.
 For example, the Economy Plugin allows players to be “paid” for doing tasks.
 A NeoForge mod equivalent could be call Payroll that does a very similar thing with a few twists of its own)

 - **Datapack packaged as a mod qualifies.** Do not simply re-upload a pre-existing datapack as a mod.
 You still have to actively develop the datapack within this contest’s timeframe and then package it as a mod to upload to CurseForge.

+- Mods that have the server send a resourcepack that auto-applies on the client is ok as long as the vanilla client can handle it and it works.
+See this gist by Leet for how to properly set up a server-provided resourcepack: <https://gist.github.com/AEAEAEAE4343/9d8c0a1f89c7d0722dc1452710952532>

 - **Enchantments**, **mob effect**, **veinminers**, improving **mob AI**, **advancements**…